The use of elastomeric U-Cups in reciprocating sealing applications is widespread throughout the sealing industry.

-The most common Urethane U-Cup seals have a maximum temperature rating of only 220°F, these weren’t a viable choice.
-Their best option was a Fluorocarbon U-Cup, which are typically rated up to 400°F.
+The most common Urethane U-Cup seals have a maximum temperature rating of only 220°F — these weren’t a viable choice.
+Their best option was a Fluorocarbon U-Cup, which is typically rated up to 400°F.

 Fluorocarbon can withstand temperatures up to 440°F, but for only short periods of time.